MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-publish-v1.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+This task works with the [Infrastructure-as-Code Scanning Tasks Extension](https://marketplace.visualstudio.com/items?itemName=advancedsecurity.iac-tasks) tasks.
+For more information, see [Infrastructure‐as‐Code Scanning](https://github.com/microsoft/advancedsecurity/wiki/Infrastructure%E2%80%90as%E2%80%90Code-Scanning).

 This task isn't needed when using [GitHub Advanced Security for Azure DevOps](/azure/devops/repos/security/configure-github-advanced-security-features) tasks like [AdvancedSecurity-Dependency-Scanning@1](./advanced-security-dependency-scanning-v1.md) or [AdvancedSecurity-Codeql-Analyze@1](./advanced-security-codeql-analyze-v1.md).
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->